-To be honest, I don’t even know how to start this review or if I’ll ever be able to put my thoughts and feelings into words.
+To be honest, I don’t even know how to start this review of Crier’s War by Nina Varela or if I’ll ever be able to put my thoughts and feelings into words.
 Alas, I am also afraid that I’ll forget half of it, so here we go!
 I’d advise you to buckle up because this will be a hell of a ride.

 First things first: Crier’s War was basically shoved into my face by the ever lovely Ellie (faerieontheshelf) and since she never let me down when it comes to A+ recs, I almost instantly bought it – only to wait a few weeks before starting it, because of life